boukx/guide/README.md

 /use 13
 ```

-Using items (rocket boots, parachute cloak, etc; replace X with 1 for helm, 8 for boots, 13 for trinket 1, 14 for trinket 2, 15 for cloak, 16 for main hand weapon:
+Using items (rocket boots, parachute cloak, etc)  Replace X with 1 for helm, 8 for boots, 13 for trinket 1, 14 for trinket 2, 15 for cloak, 16 for main hand weapon:
 ```
 #showtooltip
 /use X